-As the world looks to life after Covid-19, MTN had cemented its leadership role as the most valuable local brand.
-As a result, Brand Finance always incorporates a review of what brand users actually pay for the use of brands in the form of branded royalty agreements, which are found in more or less every sector of the world.
-Since 1998, BrandZ has shared brand creation ideas with business leaders based on interviews with 4 million consumers, for 18,000 brands in 51 markets, including the opinions of 31,335 South African consumers on 660 brands in 47 categories.
+As the world looks to life after Covid-19, MTN has solidified its position as the most valuable local brand.
+Brand Finance takes into account what customers are willing to pay for the use of brands through royalty agreements, which are found in almost every sector of the world.
+BrandZ has collected data from 4 million consumers on 18,000 brands in 51 markets, including 31,335 South African consumers on 660 brands in 47 categories.
 Brand Finance is a regulated accounting firm that sets the standard for brand valuation.The total value of South Africa's top 50 brands grew 15% this year, from R452 billion last year to R$519 billion this year.